-Having built and sold his first dotcom in the 1990’s, Ted has been building relationships on the Internet since 1994.
-With leading work at Knight Ridder Digital and global brand experience at digital agency Millions of Us, Ted has most recently invested time in game development and the online payments space.
-In addition to his role as Co-founder of Magnitude, Ted is principal of internet consultancy, Universus.
-He lives with his wife and teenage sons in the SF Bay Area.
+Having built and sold his first dotcom in the 1990’s, Ted has been building Internet relationships since 1994.
+With leading work at Knight Ridder Digital and global brand experience at digital agency Millions of Us, Ted brings a unique perspective to modern experiential learning through the implementation of science and engineering based on the Next Generation Science Standards.

 COO & Co-founder

 Before founding Magnitude.io, Tony cofounded the outdoor advertising company Xtronx where he provided leadership in operation and partnership strategies.
 He also was instrumental in launching an online-video production and distribution platform, TurnHere, and the ebook online publishing and distribution platform, Vook.
 He was instrumental in the development of the online-MBA course, The 8 Factors.
 Tony So lives with his wife, a teacher, and 2 daughters in the beautiful Oakland hills.
 Both are avid proponents of using hands-on lessons and the newest technology to engage students to their fullest in learning.

 A recent graduate of UC Berkeley, Kareem has a wide array of interests and experiences he draws on as an engineer, from an academic history in Planetary Science and organic chemistry to practical experience with metal fabrication and programming.
 His past projects include designing and building high-altitude balloons and pushing the boundaries of high-end virtual reality hardware.
 He is the engineer for the Exo project, putting the controls of ISS experiments in the hands of students and teachers.